Winter storms shut down much of Portland, paralyze travel

 The nearly 11 inches that fell in Portland amounted to the second snowiest day in the city's history.
 It took drivers by surprise, stalling traffic during the Wednesday evening rush hour and trapping motorists on freeways for hours.
 Some spent the night in their vehicles or abandoned them altogether as crews struggled to clear roads.
 Other commuters got off spun-out buses and walked in groups to safety.

-The storms also knocked out power to hundreds of thousands of homes in multiple states and grounded or delayed thousands of flights.
+The storms also knocked out power to almost a million homes in multiple states, closed schools and grounded or delayed thousands of flights.

-Marco Ortiz, 33, was one of many Portland drivers who got stuck on a busy highway that winds through the steep hills of southwest Portland.
-His normal 30-minute commute stretched into six hours as heavy snow brought traffic to a standstill.
-Ortiz finally decided to abandon his Prius and walk a mile through the storm to the nearest train station to get home.
+Kim Upham endured a 13-hour ordeal as snow brought to a standstill the traffic on U.S. 26, a mountainous highway that connects Portland to the coast.

 People are also reading…